xu-bu/chooseBestThumbnailWeb3/README.md

-To run this project, choose run both projects
+To run this project, complete .env.example then choose run both projects